Group Counseling & Support

 Finding Peace from Family Chaos

-A therapy group for students who have faced significant distress or challenging family dynamics, impacting their core beliefs about themselves and others.
-Examples include emotionally immature parents, abuse, substance use, mental illness, narcissism, or generational trauma.
+A confidential therapy group for students who have faced challenging family dynamic impacting their core beliefs about themselves and others.
+Examples may include emotionally immature parents, abuse, substance use, mental health challenges, emotional neglect, hostile divorce, or narcissism.
 This group offers a safe, nonjudgmental space to increase self-awareness, explore family dynamics, and connect with peers who share similar experiences.
+Example of discussion topics include the impact family dysfunction has on one's self-esteem, relationships, & academics, attachment patterns, family roles, family cultural traditions & expectations, coping with parental visits, going low/no contact, and setting healthy boundaries.

 - To join: Email [email protected] or [email protected] to schedule an individual pre-group meeting.